Josiah-Jovido/Fraud_detection/README.md

 ### The Models([fraud_detection_model](https://github.com/Josiah-Jovido/Fraud_detection/blob/main/Fraud_detection_model.ipynb), [app.py](https://github.com/Josiah-Jovido/Fraud_detection/blob/main/app.py))

 The Model was built using Decision tree classifier, my preference as to this was from the results obtained from the model(app.py).
 App.py is a web based machine learning algorithm that runs comparison between different machine learning models and draws suggestion on the right model to use based on the accuracy score.
 I built the app using the streamlit library.
 The [requirement.txt](https://github.com/Josiah-Jovido/Fraud_detection/blob/main/requirements.txt) file for running the web based app can be found in the repo.
 After building and testing the model which worked sufficiently well, the model was saved in a pickle format for reuse.
-Next i created a flask web app ([flask_app.py](https://github.com/Josiah-Jovido/Fraud_detection/blob/main/flask_app.py)) for easy accessibilty to the model for running predictions.
+Next, i created a flask web app ([flask_app.py](https://github.com/Josiah-Jovido/Fraud_detection/blob/main/flask_app.py)) for easy accessibilty of the model for running predictions.
 The requests were made on postman, find below the steps for running a request on postman.
 I successfully established a model that can predict fraudulent transactions from a financial data.

 ### Steps to run the web app
 Firstly, **Create** a conda virtual environment: